nisalm/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-train-score-model.md

 ---
 title: "Quickstart: Train a model in R"
-description: In this quickstart, you'll create and train a predictive model using T. You'll save the model to a table in your SQL Server instance, and then use the model to predict values from new data using SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning ms.date: 01/27/2020
+description: In this quickstart, you'll create and train a predictive model using R. You'll save the model to a table in your SQL Server instance, and then use the model to predict values from new data using SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning ms.date: 01/27/2020